 The market for hardware and software is led by Cisco, which had 24.3% share in the first quarter, according to Synergy Research Group.
 Avaya came in second with 23.4%.
-Companies looking to make a conversion in one fell swoop are likely to opt for what's known as an IP-only system offered by vendors including Cisco, Nortel, 3Com (COMS
+Companies looking to make a conversion in one fell swoop are likely to opt for what's known as an IP-only system offered by vendors including Cisco, Nortel, 3Com (COMS) and others.

 This is the approach taken by Virgin and it typically involves installing the Ethernet switches that connect computers in a given network and the servers that run call-control software and IP phones.
 It also requires a special capability called power over Ethernet for keeping the phones running should power fail.

 Businesses looking for something less radical can opt for a hybrid system that uses a combination of VoIP technology and conventional telephone network equipment.
 It lets companies migrate incrementally to IP telephony and still use some existing voice platforms.
 It's ideal for companies concerned about the price of an upgrade or that have already made significant investments in conventional voice networks that haven't yet reached end of life.
 For instance, Fossil—best known for its fashion watches—has been migrating to VoIP for the past five years, using VoIP equipment from Nortel.
 The company has installed nearly 700 IP phones at its headquarters in Richardson, Tex.